Writing your next book starts at Protagonist Crafts

 In essence, all stories are about transformation.
 Something needs to change, but this change can’t happen without your protagonist’s self-revelation.
 Maybe they need to realise that a real king does not rule with displays of power, or maybe they need to understand that the guy they’ve been chasing will not bring them true happiness.

 After the self-revelation, your character will be different.
-If they become brave, they need to be cowardly in the beginning, and if they learn to be kind to animals, they’re probably someone who’s quite the opposite when the story begins.
+If they become brave, they need to be cowardly in the beginning, and if they learn to be kind to animals, they’re someone who’s quite the opposite when the story begins.
 When you’ve got the end result in mind, you know how different the character needs to be in the beginning, and then you can start mapping out the events that will make this change happen.

-What kind of a ghost does your character have?
+What kind of a GHOST does your character have?

 And now we’re jumping back to what happens before your story.
 A ghost, a shadow or a shard of glass is something unpleasant that has happened in your character’s past that still affects them.
 Haunts them, you could say.